cultuurnet/apidocs/projects/uitdatabank/docs/search-api/authentication.md

 ## Requesting credentials

-See the [requesting client credentials](https://docs.publiq.be/docs/authentication/requesting-credentials) in the general authentication documentation.
+See the [requesting client credentials](https://docs.publiq.be/docs/authentication/requesting-credentials) page in the general authentication documentation.

 ## Client identification

 When you have received your client credentials, you can authenticate on the Search API using client identification in the form of a `x-client-id` header or `clientId` URL query parameter as authentication.

 For example as a header:
 ```http
 GET /events/ HTTP/1.1
 Host: https://search-test.uitdatabank.be